Chart Color Schemes

 Ferny Grove's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Ferny Grove's health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
-Common health conditions are low among the general population but higher among older, at-risk cohorts compared to national averages.
+Ferny Grove's health data shows positive outcomes overall, with mortality rates and health conditions similar to national averages.
+Common health conditions are less prevalent among residents compared to the general population but higher among older, at-risk groups.

-Private health cover is at 53% of Ferny Grove's total population (~3,270 people), slightly above Greater Brisbane's average of 55.8%.
-Mental health issues and arthritis are the most prevalent conditions, affecting 9.6% and 7.5% of residents respectively, while 67.3% report no medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age population health outcomes are typical.
-The area has a higher proportion of seniors aged 65 and over at 19.3%, compared to Greater Brisbane's 15.2%.
-Senior health outcomes present some challenges but rank lower nationally than the broader population.
+Private health cover is held by approximately 53% of Ferny Grove's total population (~3,380 people), slightly higher than Greater Brisbane's average of 55.8%.
+Mental health issues and arthritis are the most common conditions in the area, affecting 9.6% and 7.5% of residents respectively, while 67.3% report no medical ailments compared to 69.2% across Greater Brisbane.
+Working-age population health outcomes are generally typical.
+The area has a higher proportion of seniors aged 65 and over at 18.5%, with 1,171 people, compared to Greater Brisbane's 15.1%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health